Upside Down (A-Teens song): Commercial reception

+The single reached platinum during its third week of release in their homeland, and by early 2001, "Upside Down" had peaked at number two and sold over 120,000 copies in Sweden, earning a double-platinum certification.
+The song became the band's biggest hit in the United Kingdom, selling 3,711 copies during its first day and peaking at number 10 by the end of the week.
+The song received 8/10 Stars on UK Yahoo Music Reviews.
+"Upside Down" had a name change in the United States and Canada to "Bouncing Off the Ceiling (Upside Down)".
+The song reached number 93 on the US Billboard Hot 100.

 Music video

-Directed by Patrick Kiely, the video was filmed in Universal Studios in Los Angeles from United States on 13–15 October 2000.
-It shows the band in an alternative world where everything is "upside down," and tells the story of one student who is in love with another student so much that they can't focus on their school studies; thus turning their lives "upside down."
+The music video shows the band in an alternative world where everything is "upside down," and tells the story of one student who is in love with another student so much that they can't focus on their school studies; thus turning their lives "upside down."
 The dancing routine was choreographed by Wade Robson.
 The video reached number-one on several countdowns around the world.
 It was 2001's 25th most played video of MTV Mexico.
-The music video was uploaded on VEVO in November 2013 with 10 million views (as of 20 August 2019).